Michael Head (musician): Michael Head introducing The Strands

-Michael Head & The Red Elastic Band
+Michael Head & the Red Elastic Band

-In September 2013, Michael Head & The Red Elastic Band released their debut record, an EP entitled Artorius Revisited, on Violette Records, following this with a limited edition release of the double A-side 7" single "Velvets In The Dark / Koala Bears" in March 2015.
+In September 2013, Michael Head & the Red Elastic Band released their debut record, an EP entitled Artorius Revisited, on Violette Records, following this with a limited edition release of the double A-side 7" single "Velvets in the Dark / Koala Bears" in March 2015.

-In October 2017, Michael Head & The Red Elastic Band released an album called Adiós Señor Pussycat.
-It reached No 1 in the UK independent album chart and No. 57 in the UK Albums Chart.
+In October 2017, Michael Head & the Red Elastic Band released an album called Adiós Señor Pussycat.
+It reached No. 1 on the UK Independent Albums Chart and No. 57 on the UK Albums Chart.

 In early 2019, Michael Head parted company with Violette Records, entering the studio in August of that year with producer and songwriter/musician Bill Ryder-Jones to begin recording a new album with the provisional title New Brighton Rock.
-Four of the new songs were played live for the first time at Michael Head & The Red Elastic Band's first and only live show of 2019, held at Liverpool's Invisible Wind Factory.
+Four of the new songs were played live for the first time at Michael Head & the Red Elastic Band's first and only live show of 2019, held at Liverpool's Invisible Wind Factory.
 The show generated a positive response on social media and was followed by a short tour in early 2020.

 The album Dear Scott was released on Modern Sky UK in June 2022.
 It received a 4-star review in The Guardian and a 5-star review in Mojo magazine.
-The album peaked at number 6 in the official UK chart, making it Michael Head's highest-ever charting album.
+The album peaked at number 6 on the official UK chart, making it Michael Head's highest-ever charting album.
 The album was also number one in the UK Independent Chart.
 The album release was followed by a UK tour in June 2022, with further dates in 2022 to follow.
 On 11 and 16 November 2022 respectively, Uncut and Mojo published their 75 Best Albums of 2022 yearend lists, where the former ranked Dear Scott the third best and the latter the best album of the year.